F-14 TOMCAT & F/A-18 HORNET

 Left: Two great friends and fellow naval aviators, Dave 'Bio' Baranek and Alexander 'Yogi' Hnarakis, during a meeting.
 'Bio' was the man who introduced our team to Alex and the reason for moving forward with this tribute, We are very honored for helping us with this page.
 (Dave Baranek)

 Right: A Tomcat flying in the sunset.
 The photo was taken by C.J.
 “Heater” Heatley III, and the F-14 was piloted by none other than the Greek American pilot with Cretan Parentage, Alex Hnarakis.
 Although the photo was taken during his first deployment it could also symbolize his last flight to the heavens...'
-Yogi' always like flying and parachuting.
+Yogi' always liked flying and parachuting.
 RIP.
 (Charles Heatley)

 Thanking's & Sources

 I would like to special thanks to the following men and women.
-First of all to David Baranek, a man I'm honored to call a friend and who introduced me to Alex's great career, a well respected Top Gun instructor and author of the famous book Top Gun Days and its prequel, 'Before Top Gun Days'.
+First of all to David Baranek, a man I'm honored to call a friend and who introduced me to Alex's great career, a well-respected Top Gun instructor and author of the famous book Top Gun Days and its prequel, 'Before Top Gun Days'.
 Many stories about Alex are on his fabulous website http://www.topgunbio.com/.
 In this quest I was lucky to have the guidance of one truly remarkable author and F-14 Pilot, Dave Parsons, author of some of the most known publications regarding the Tomcat, specifically ‘Grumman F-14 Tomcat: Bye - Bye Baby...’, and ‘Fighter Country: The F-14 Tomcats of NAS Oceana’.
 I also came in contact with Alex's former instructor in VF-1, Charles ‘Heater’ Heatley who also wrote the magnificent ‘The Cutting Edge’, describing through his photos the deployment of VF-1 aboard USS Ranger.
 Photos from both Dave and Charles are included in Alex's tribute.
 I was also lucky to communicate with Alex's former RIO while in Top Gun, 'Possum' Cully, and his fellow USN aviator, Mark Wheeless who kindly provided me with an insight into Alex's service.
 I'm also grateful for the help of David Kennedy, editor of the excellent USN magazine 'Wings of Gold' for sending me the official portrait of Alex along with his short biography, as it was published in the summer 2018 issue, tributing Hnarakis and USNA Parachute Team Alumni & Supporters.
 Finally, I was blessed to get in touch with his first cousin, Christine Hnarakis who taught me that behind Alex's story, lay a proud Greek American family history.